-Table 12 Equivalence scales (supplements to basic amount of minimum income), 2015-2018
+Table 12 Equivalence scales (supplements to basic amount of minimum income), 2016-2019

-Family mamban Weight supplements Family member 2015 2016-2017 2018 The single person 0.73 0.63 0.47 The only adult person in the family 0.73 0.63 0.47 The first adult person in the family, in which its other 0.73 0.63 0.47 adult family members also fulfil the conditions for income support For other adult person in the family, in which other adult family members fulfil the conditions for income support (with higher weight) or have the status of an active person 0.36 0.34 0.25 Single person - permanently unemployable, or permanently incapable of work, or older than 63 (a woman) / 65 (a man) - living with persons who have sufficient means of subsistence for themselves and are not their family members (according to the definition in the Act) - 0.69 0.55 Household with dependent children 0.11
+Family mambay Weight supplements Family member 2016-2017 2018 -2019 The single person 0.63 0.47 The only adult person in the family 0.63 0.47 The first adult person in the family, in which its other adult 0.63 0.47 family members also fulfil the conditions for income support For other adult person in the family, in which other adult family 0.34 0.25 members fulfil the conditions for income support (with higher weight) or have the status of an active person Single person - permanently unemployable, or permanently 0.69 0.55 incapable of work, or older than 63 (a woman) / 65 (a man) - living with persons who have sufficient means of subsistence for themselves and are not their family members (according to the definition in the Act) Household with dependent children 0.11

-Family income, which is the base for income test, is net of taxes and consists of: taxable employment and self-employment income, contractual work incomes, student work incomes, all pensions, unemployment wage compensation, wage compensation for disabled workers, unemployment assistance, parental and paternal payments, parental allowance, capital income, rents, compensation for lost income due to care for child with special needs, social contributions up to full working time for parents working part-time, national scholarship (without supplements), the difference between received and paid maintenance payments.
+Family income, which is the base for income test, is net of taxes and consists of: taxable employment and self-employment income, contractual work incomes, student work incomes, all pensions, unemployment wage compensation, wage compensation for disabled workers, unemployment assistance, parental and paternal payments, parental allowance, capital income, rents, compensation for lost income due to care for child with special needs, social contributions up to full working time for parents who exit labour market or work part-time, national scholarship (without supplements), the difference between received and paid maintenance payments.
 Personal income tax and employee social security contributions are subtracted.
 Child benefits and social assistance are included in family income, while birth grant and large family allowance are not.